neondatabase/website/content/docs/tutorial/use-branching-for-test.md

 );
 ```

-In the Neon SQL Editor, run the following query to verify that the query ran as intended:
+In the Neon **SQL Editor**, select the test branch and run the following query to verify that the query ran as intended:

 ```sql
 SELECT * FROM elements ORDER BY id;
 ```

 You find that the query successfully removed duplicates from the `elements` table.
-You can now safely apply the query to your primary branch delete the test branch.
+You can now safely apply the query to your production branch and delete the test branch.

 ## Conclusion